jamallyemin/JesterAI/README.md

 - Quarantine mode — disables form inputs while scanning
 - User whitelist — permanently trust a domain with a 2-second hold
 - Desktop notifications for high-risk detections
+- Wayback Machine domain age check — flags newly registered domains that have little to no history
 - Bring your own API key — no shared quota, no central server
 - On/Off toggle to pause protection without uninstalling